needle-mirror/com.unity.transport/Documentation~/client-server-jobs.md

 There are two major differences compared with the other job:

-- You are using the `NetworkDriver.Concurrent` type, this allows you to call the `NetworkDriver` from multiple threads, precisely what you need for the `IParallelForJobDefer`.
+- You're using the `NetworkDriver.Concurrent` type.
+This type allows you to process different connections from the same `NetworkDriver` in multiple threads.
-- You are now passing a `NativeArray` of type `NetworkConnection` instead of a `NativeList`.
-The `IParallelForJobDefer` does not accept any other collection type than a `NativeArray` (more on this later).
+- You're now passing a `NativeArray` of type `NetworkConnection` instead of a `NativeList`.
+The `IParallelForJobDefer` doesn't accept any other collection type than a `NativeArray` (more on this later).

+> [!WARNING]
+> The `NetworkDriver.Concurrent` type only allows parallelization per connection.
+You can only use it to process different connections in multiple threads with `IJobParallelFor`, as in the code above.
+It's not safe to use in situations where two concurrent jobs could end up sending on the same connection.
+The job safety system will raise errors in such cases.
 ### `Execute` method

 The only difference between the old code and the jobified example is that you remove the top level `for` loop that you had in your code.
 This is removed because the `Execute` function on this job will be called for each connection, and the `i` parameter is an index to an available connection in the array.